CallmeKingsley/SmartTodoList/README.md

-this will be a super smart to do list with both front and backend
+This will be a very smart to do list with react frontend and  mongoseDb backend. the application will be deployed to heroku.

 Technology and dependencies:
 *-> react js,